Iowa Northern Railway: Garner Subdivision

 In addition on May 27, 2011 [Docket No. FD 35511 pp 31010] Pursuant to a prospective trackage rights agreement, Dakota, Minnesota & Eastern Railroad Corporation d/b/a Canadian Pacific (CP) will agree to grant overhead trackage rights to Iowa Northern Railway Company (IANR) over approximately 78.2 miles of rail line between: (1) Milepost 137.50 near Garner, Iowa, and milepost 116.70 at the connection with CP's Mason City Subdivision, a distance of approximately 20.80 miles; (2) milepost 116.70 at the connection with CP's Mason City Subdivision and milepost 107.30 near Nora Jct., Iowa at the connection with IANR, a distance of approximately 30.2 miles between Garner and Nora Jct.; and (3) milepost 116.70 at the connection with CP's Mason City Subdivision and milepost 7.9 on CP's Austin Subdivision near Plymouth Jct., Iowa at the connection with IANR, a distance of approximately 27.2 miles between Garner and Plymouth Jct.

 Operation of the Garner Subdivision began on November 4, 2011.
 IANR operates freight service over a 28-mile line of railroad now owned by North Central Iowa Rail Corridor LLC between Garner, Forest City and Belmond and includes incidental CP trackage rights between Garner, Mason City and Nora Jct or Plymouth Jct.
 Traffic consists of grain, goods and RV truck products.

+Acquisition by Canadian National

+On December 6, 2023, CN announced it signed and closed an agreement to acquire Iowa Northern Railway (IANR), which operates in Iowa and connects to CN’s U.S. rail network.
+On January 14th, 2025, The U.S. Surface Transportation Board (STB) approved CN’s acquisition of Iowa Northern Railway Company (IANR).